NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 weak.
 This allows the optimization to focus on this signal and not on the larger errors due to the steep terrain.

+Here ``--translation-weight 0`` is used.
+If the camera positions are trusted, and it is suspected that jitter is primarily due to high-frequency oscillations in orientations, this should be set to a positive value, perhaps between 1.0 and 100.0 (in the latter case the camera centers will move very little or not at all).

 .. _fig_dg_jitter_pointmap_anchor_points:

 .. figure:: ../images/dg_jitter_pointmap_anchor_points.png